colomboluke/bracket-maker/src/Brainstorm.md

 - Prettier alerts
   - yes from maya
 - Do you want the teams/voters to reset when you go from PlayPage to SetupPage?
+- Have them play around with resetting stuff, switching pages, put weird inputs, basically try to break it

 Handle even number of voters (button that pops up saying break tie, randomly pick one)
 - Warn the user: if you have an even number of voters, bracket maker will choose randomly to break ties